In April 2013, the Government announced new funding of £150 million for physical education (PE) and sport provision.

 Increased confidence, knowledge and skills of all staff in teaching PE and sport

 Specialist qualified sports coaches have worked with our teachers and some teaching assistants and as a result our staff have reported that they have increased confidence and knowledge to deliver high quality PE lessons within the area they have been supported in.
 We have had specialist coaches in for;

 - Didi Rugby

-In addition, the use of sporting subscriptions such as Cyber Coach and Get Set 4 PE scheme of work have been purchased.
-As a result, it has increased staff confidence, skills and assessment opportunities when teaching PE.
+In addition, Get Set 4 PE scheme of work has been purchased.
+As a result, it has increased staff confidence, further developed skills and assessment opportunities when teaching PE.